By Heather Bach MA, CCC

 Be intentional about your mental health.
 Recognize what you need to maintain your wellness and design your day to nourish your overall health.

 When your emotions are overwhelming and don’t respond to self-care or social support, seek professional help.
-We are here for you with a team of licensed counsellors offering tele-health / virtual counselling.
+There are treatments and several other therapies that may help you conquer your mental health condition.

 We are now offering free counselling to healthcare workers dealing with COVID-19 who do not have health coverage.
 Contact us to book your appointment today.